medic/cht-docs/content/en/contribute/code/workflow.md

    - Coordinate with a QA engineer and add them as reviewers when you need specific quality/testing support.
 For example, when major changes or new features are introduced to the codebase, security-related changes are made, and substantial user experience improvements are required.
 The QA engineer can advise whether that needs to be considered in the current e2e suite, they can advise on edge cases or other scenarios to consider for testing.

 6. Follow up on your PR to keep momentum; the review should happen in 24h business days.
 If you haven't received feedback from the reviewers after that time, check if they are available.
 Otherwise, it's okay to request a review from another person.
-7. Once the PR has been approved by a QA engineer and a developer, wait for the GitHub Actions to succeed and ensure there are no conflicts with the main branch.
+7. Once the PR has been approved, wait for the GitHub Actions to succeed and ensure there are no conflicts with the main branch.
 8. Double-check the [commit message format]({{< ref "#commit-message-format" >}}) is correct.
 Make sure to recognize collaboration in the commit description: `Co-authored-by: <GitHub user>`.
 9. Merge your work by selecting `Squash and merge`.
 This will compress all the commits into one, keeping the repository's commit history clean.
    - If a backport is required, cherry-pick the merged commit back to the release branches it is required in.